buildjs/rigger/README.md

 - The ability to reuse code from other libraries.
 - The ability to do includes from the web (namely github repos)

 This is the functionality that Rigger provides.
-It was originally built 6 months ago as part of [Interleave](/DamonOehlman/interleave) but has it's own identity, tests and is generally better.
+It was originally built as part of [Interleave](/DamonOehlman/interleave) but now has it's own identity, tests and is generally better.

 ## PSA: Use Browserify